LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/02_getting_started/index.md

 1. Open a web browser and navigate to https://code.visualstudio.com/.
 2. Click the *Download for macOS* button to start the download of the *.zip* archive.
 3. Once the download finishes, double click the *.zip* archive to extract the *Visual Studio Code.app* application package
-4. Drag-and-drop the *Visual Studio Code.app* application package into your *Application* directory to make it available in the macOS *LaunchPad*.
+4. Drag-and-drop the *Visual Studio Code.app* application package into your *Application* folder to make it available in the macOS *LaunchPad*.

 ### [Linux](#tab/linux)